Jump to:

 • Gait test assesses initiation, step symmetry, length and height, foot clearance, trunk sway, path and stance.

 • Pros: Simple and widely used.
-Assessment does include some functional tasks.
+Includes functional tasks.

-• Consists of 14 items assessing ability to stand and maintain standing despite internally produced perturbations.
+• 14 items assessing ability to stand and maintain standing despite internally produced perturbations.
 Items are scored on 0 (unable) to 4 (safely done) scale (max. score = 56)

 • In elderly, score >45 indicates a low fall risk.